 - 2 sidewalk plows

-- 3 loaders (attachments include 3 buckets, 2 loader plows and 1 snowblower)
+- 3 loaders (attachments include 3 standard buckets, 2 "V" plow buckets, 2 snowblowers attachments)

 If snow is falling evenly throughout the City, personnel are deployed evenly to work on their zone according to the priorities outlined above.
 If the storm is concentrated in one zone of the City and it is not snowing elsewhere, extra manpower can be used where it is most needed.